stripe/agent-toolkit/README.md

 ## Model Context Protocol

+Stripe hosts a remote MCP server at `https://mcp.stripe.com`.
+View the docs [here](https://docs.stripe.com/mcp#remote).

 The Stripe Agent Toolkit also supports the [Model Context Protocol (MCP)](https://modelcontextprotocol.com/).

-To run the Stripe MCP server using npx, use the following command:
+To run a local Stripe MCP server using npx, use the following command:

 ```bash
 npx -y @stripe/mcp --tools=all --api-key=YOUR_STRIPE_SECRET_KEY